suhaybu/sanitizer-bot/PRIVACY.md

 1. Reads messages in channels where it has been granted access
 2. Processes messages only to identify and convert supported platform links
 3. Responds with converted links that are embed-friendly
+4. The following is stored for the delete feature: message_id of user's message, message_id of bot's message, channel_id and guild_id
+5. When a user deletes a message, the stored data entry for the respective message is removed containing the message_id, channel_id, and guild_id.
-4. Manages server-specific settings using Turso (only stores server configuration, not user data)
+6. Manages server-specific settings using Turso (only stores server configuration, not user data)

 ## Information We DO NOT Collect

 The Bot does not:
-- Store or log any user messages
+- Store or log any user message content
 - Track user behavior or analytics
 - Collect personal information
-- Maintain message history
 - Store parsed URLs
 - Create user profiles
 - Share data with third parties

 ## Data Storage

-- Server Settings: The Bot stores only server-specific configuration in Turso (sanitizer mode, delete permissions, embed visibility settings)
+- Server Settings: The Bot stores server-specific configuration in Turso (sanitizer mode, delete permissions, embed visibility settings)
-- Message Processing: All message processing is done in-memory and immediately discarded
+- Message Processing: All message processing is done in-memory and the message content is immediately discarded, however the message_id of only processed messages are stored for delete message feature.
+The message_id's are grouped only by guild_id, user_id is never stored.
-- No Logs: The Bot does not maintain logs of processed messages or user interactions
+- No Logs: The Bot does not maintain any form of logs that contain the content or links from processed messages and user interactions

 ## Third-Party Services